Accessibility Statement

 Logo for Tameside Adults Safeguarding Partnership

-This page explains what you can do if you are being abused or you suspect somebody else is.
-It applies to anyone over eighteen and living in Tameside.
+Find out what you can do if you are being abused or think somebody else is, this applies to people 18+ who live in Tameside.

 Who may be at risk of abuse?